ForestMint/set_up_jenkins/README.md

 ### 🤵🏻 Find the IP of the server and connect to Jenkins

+set the network Adapter 1 to 'Attached to : Bridge Adapter' for your Jernkins server in virtualbox

+find the IP in the variable /VirtualBox/GuestInfo/Net/0/V4/IP

 ```bash
 vboxmanage list runningvms # display information about the running VMs

 VBoxManage guestproperty enumerate <Jenkins-server-IP>
 ```

-set the network attachment to NAT for your Jernkins server in virtualbox

-find the IP in the variable /VirtualBox/GuestInfo/Net/0/V4/IP

 ping the IP address to check it reponds
 ```bash